KanzGiwa/KanzGiwa/README.md

 # 👋 Hi, I'm Kanz!
 🎓 Junior at the University of Rhode Island, double majoring in Computer Science & Data Science
-🤖 Robotics Engineer Intern | 💡 AI & Sustainability Enthusiast
+💻 Aspiring Software Engineer | 💡 AI & Sustainability Enthusiast

 I’m passionate about solving real-world problems through technology — from robotics and automation to data science and environmental justice.
 I believe in continuous learning, taking initiative, and building impactful solutions.
 (Ask me about growing my technical skills and leadership as a Break Through Tech Fellow!)